Hypochlorous Acid Is The Latest Skin-Care Ingredient On The Rise

-How annoying is it having combination skin this time of year?
-Maybe you feel dry (winter nasal drip, so fun), and you’re simultaneously breaking out around your cheeks, jaw, or mouth.
-You don’t want to treat the pimples with an overly-drying spot treatment for fear that you’ll end up making the situation worse or crustier.
+How annoying is it to have combination skin?
+Maybe you feel dry and you’re simultaneously breaking out around your cheeks, jaw or mouth.
+You don’t want to treat the pimples with an overly-drying spot treatment for fear of making the situation worse.
 But something's gotta give.

 Advertisement